jathinlohi/Braille-and-Summarizer/README.md

 # Newspaper-Summarizer and Braille
- summarizes a news article using T5 Transformer, recogonizes the key topic that is being discused in the article and then converts it into braille.
+An end to end project collabratively developed which summarizes a news article using a Fine-Tuned T5 Transformer, recogonizes the key topic that is being discused in the article and then converts it into braille.